 Eventually just about everybody comes to the realization that housework is never ending and involves drudgery, tedium, and getting your hands dirty.
-It’s a fact of life that if we want to live like civilized people in clean houses there will always be chores that need to be done.
+It’s a fact of life that if we want to live like civilized people in clean houses there will always be chores that need to be done… and it certainly makes life easier if these chores are shared.

 What works best for me is to try to keep my house (and my life) as orderly and organized as I can ALL the time.
 I have learned to tackle big… or dreaded… jobs in the early hours of the day because I am a morning person and that is when I can accomplish the most.
 Your most productive time may be at the other end of the day, but when you’re not already exhausted, amazing amounts of work can be done even in short spurts of time.

 - I have learned that when I take care of little things as soon as they happen, it prevents them from becoming big (problems, messes, whatever).
-Spilled juice, for example, takes only a few minutes to clean up when it’s fresh, but is just one more sticky, discouraging mess to tackle if it is left for later.
-This same principle works for everything.
 It is always so much easier to take care of one thing than it is to tackle a long to-do list.

 - Every morning I make the beds right away, then I look around the rooms and do a quick “pick up and put away.”
 I hang up clean clothes and put any dirty clothes in the hamper.
 If any family members who are old enough do this too, their rooms can stay relatively neat and clean all the time.